Stevemaster92/crypto-tracker/README.md

 # Crypto Tracker

-A simple web application which tracks the latest market data of all active cryptocurrencies on [CoinMarketCap](https://coinmarketcap.com/).
+A simple web application built with [Vue.js](https://vuejs.org/) which tracks the latest market data of all available cryptocurrencies on [CoinMarketCap](https://coinmarketcap.com/).